yshui/log-level-trace/src/2024-06-xorg-bug.md

 Yeah, we live in the future now.

-So, I hooked into `GrabServer`, so I can who is currently grabbing the server; then I hooked into window destruction to print a stack trace every time a window is destroyed.
+So, I hooked into `GrabServer`, so I can see who is currently grabbing the server; then I hooked into window destruction to print a stack trace every time a window is destroyed.
 When everything was ready I set it off and collected the logs.
 At first there were a couple of false positives, because some applications do legitimately grab the server and destroy windows.
 But after a while, I saw something that stood out:

 ```
 0x4755a0 DeleteWindow (window.c:1071)